Enis Gavazaj

-Enis Gavazaj (born 21 March 1995) is an Albanian professional footballer who plays as a left winger for Liria Prizren.
+Enis Gavazaj (born 21 March 1995) is a former professional footballer who plays as a winger.
+Born in Yugoslavia, he represented Albania internationally.

 Club career

 Early career

 He started his youth career at the age of 8 at Liria Prizren school academy Getoari, from where he moved to the youth teams of the club in 2008 where he stayed for 3 years until 2011, before moving to the most successful football club in Kosovo, FC Prishtina, at the age of 16.
 While at Prishtina, Gavazaj along with his teammates Liridon Latifi and Lorik Aliu went on trial with German giants Borussia Dortmund which initially lasted a week, but was then extended so they players could feature in the Blue Stars FIFA Youth Cup and the RUHR-Cup International youth tournament.
 Three players were not offered contracts at the end of their trials and subsequently returned to FC Prishtina.
 Standing for two years at FC Prishtina, on 8 August 2013 he signed for Belgium side K.A.A.
 Gent in the Belgian Pro League.